pk527/TMDB-Prediction-Analysis/README.md

 # 🎥 Movie Revenue Prediction Using TMDb API Data

 ## 📖 Overview
-This project analyzes and predicts movie box office revenue using an enriched dataset sourced from *The Movie Database (TMDb) API*.
-By leveraging machine learning models and statistical analysis, we investigate the factors contributing to a movie’s success.
+The project focuses on analyzing movie data to predict box office revenue using statistical models and machine learning techniques.
+The dataset is sourced from The Movie Database (TMDb) API and consists of information like movie budgets, runtime, popularity, and other attributes.
+Key processes include handling missing data, exploratory data analysis (EDA), hypothesis testing, and building predictive models like Linear Regression and Random Forest.

 The project emphasizes:
 - Extracting actionable insights from data.